Reports & Exports

 3. Type a name (for example, "German mobile users" or "Newsletter traffic").

-Segment names must be unique.
+Segment names must be unique within a site.
 If you try to save a name that already exists, you will be prompted to choose a different one.

 Loading a segment